Stephen Furst: Directing and producing

-As producer

 Furst produced My Sister's Keeper, based on the Jodi Picoult novel, starring Cameron Diaz and Alec Baldwin.
-He produced other several films under his production company Curmudgeon Films.
+He produced several other films under his production company Curmudgeon Films.
 Atomic Shark aired in August 2016 on Syfy, during "Sharknado Week".
 Christmas in Homestead premiered on the Hallmark Channel during the holiday season of 2016.
 Cold Moon, a psychological thriller based on the Michael McDowell book, is set for a theatrical release in October 2017 in the United States.
 Cold Moon won "Best Horror Film" at the 2016 Laughlin Film Festival.